DWR - Program Assistant I

 OPEN ONLY TO CURRENT RESIDENTS OF COLORADO

-The purpose of this position is to relieve the Division Engineer and Assistant Division Engineers of heavy administrative responsibilities which allows them time to concentrate on issues of water administration, litigation, supervision, Compact and Intrastate Agreement compliance and related litigation.
-This is accomplished by providing technical support to this management team by acquiring, compiling, and producing reports; screening public and telephone inquiries and directing to appropriate staff; organizing and coordinating information flow; monitoring, tracking, correcting and reporting staff activities and duties (such as timesheets, overtime, benefits, payroll, accidents, vehicle use, etc.); delegating, organizing and establishing work processes to provide support to management to achieve program objectives; ensure that established processes, rules, policies and regulations are implemented and to provide efficient daily operations of the Division office.
-Manages operating budget (including recommendations for cost control measures); tracking of certified mailings; authorizes and makes purchases, tracks expenditures, reconciles, and reports accounting data and status; coordinating staff training and meetings; receiving, documenting and routing water applications, administrative orders and various other water related documents; monitoring equipment use, assessing replacement needs and scheduling maintenance and repairs; monitoring and tracking fleet maintenance, repairs and alternative fuel use; and ordering and maintaining office supplies and inventory.
-This position also maintains control of all remote tracking devices for the office, such as Garmin DOT's, etc.
+This purpose of this position is to relieve the Division Engineer and Assistant Division Engineers of heavy administrative responsibilities which allows them time to concentrate on issues of water administration, water court, supervision, and related litigation.
+This is accomplished by providing technical support to this management team by acquiring, compiling, and producing reports; screening public and telephone inquiries and directing to appropriate staff; organizing and coordinating information flow; monitoring, tracking, correcting and reporting staff activities and duties (such as timesheets, overtime, benefits, payroll, accidents, vehicle use, etc.).
+Assists in managing operating budget (including recommendations for cost control measures); makes purchases, tracks expenditures, reconciles, and reports accounting data and status; coordinating staff training and meetings; receiving, documenting and routing water court applications, administrative orders and various other water related documents; monitoring equipment use, assessing replacement needs and scheduling maintenance and repairs; and ordering and maintaining office supplies and inventory.

 Specific job duties include but are not limited to: